2048projectt/2048projectt.github.io/README.md

 # 2048projectt.github.io
 Play 2048!
-Try and get the highest number possible.
+By Tre Holsapple and Ben Maybee